 The world would be very different without talent acquisition.
 Without it, businesses would have a hard time scaling their workforces as needed.
 They’d be much more susceptible to fluctuations in the labor market.
 They would also inevitably find themselves on the back foot, at least sometimes.
 For example:

 Talent acquisition makes sense because attracting and hiring passionate, qualified employees is an ongoing process.
 It only works when you’re attracting, engaging, hiring, and advancing the right people for your team.
 The whole thing falls apart when one or more of those processes falls out of step with the others.

 This is where talent acquisition software can help you excel.
 For example, compelling career sites and employee video testimonials attract job seekers by build trust and highlighting company culture, mission, and benefits.

 As you advance through the hiring process, candidate relationship management (CRM) and AI-powered recruiting chatbots help build talent networks and engage candidates.
 Advanced applicant tracking software (ATS) helps you hire the right talent for the right job.

-Check out our 2021 recruiting strategies, your game plan to attract, engage, hire, and advance top talent throughout your organisation.
+Check out our 2021 recruiting strategies, your game plan to attract, engage, hire, and advance top talent throughout your organization.